danielabar/es6-pluralsight/README.md

 #### Generator Comprehension

-Generator comprehension uses paranethesis instead of square brackets.
+Generator comprehension uses parentheses instead of square brackets.

 In the example below, numbers2 is NOT an array, its a generator that allows us to evaluate lazily.